GLOBAL MARKETS-Global stocks, oil up on ECB, Greece hopes

 U.S. Treasury debt prices fell on the rate cut and government data that showed new claims for U.S. unemployment benefits fell below 400,000 last week for the first time in five weeks, suggesting modest improvement in the labor market.
 [ID:nOAT004892]

-Gold rose about 1.5 percent, with U.S. gold for December futures GCZ1 gaining $35.50 to end at $1,765.10 an ounce.
-(Reporting by Gertrude Chavez-Dreyfuss, Ellen Freilich in New York; Blaise Robinson in Paris; Claire Milhench in London; Writing by Herbert Lash; Editing by Padraic Cassidy and Jan Paschal)
+Benchmark 10-year Treasury notes US10YT=RR fell 21/32 in price to yield 2.06 percent.
+(Reporting by Gertrude Chavez-Dreyfuss, Ellen Freilich in New York; Blaise Robinson in Paris; Claire Milhench in London; Writing by Herbert Lash; Editing by Padraic Cassidy)

 * Shareholders of Headwaters approved transaction, with over 98 pct of votes cast in favour of deal Source text for Eikon: Further company coverage: